trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 is a feature being developed for ZFS which is intended to provide more flexibility in ZFS pools.
-Allowing a mix of capacity disks to have greater capacity than traditional RAID and would allow for partial upgrades while keeping live redundency.
+Allowing a mix of capacity disks to have greater capacity than traditional RAID and would allow for partial upgrades while keeping live redundancy.

 This ZFS feature, as of mid-2025, is extremely early in its development and there are no timelines or estimates for when it may be released.